Interview with Sachin Chauhan, the 2019 BSPF Singles winner

 All around the world we differentiate others by cultures, colors, skin tones, but with black and white everyone’s the same, it adds peace in your frames, but it’s actually a coincidence.
 There’s not a particular mindset I have.
 What I like I shoot.

 What’s a typical day out shooting like?
 Do you have a routine?

 I live in Gurgaon, far from Delhi, about 30km, so I wake up at 4 o’clock, take the metro, and go to Delhi and shoot for around 3-4 hours.
 I then come back to my home, go to my office, and after I check my photographs I made that day, I edit them, and upload them on Instagram.
 Basically, I shoot a lot.
 If I’m shooting, my mind, and my heart, and my camera, they all have to be in line–there’s a sync.

 What is your camera setup like, and does it change depending on what you anticipate on shooting that day?

 I have a Nikon D5200 with an 18-55mm lens.
 I’m not rich, I’m shooting with a basic camera.
 99% of the time I use that camera in the street.
 Photography isn’t about expensive gear, it’s all about how to improve your vision.
 If you want to spend money, then go and buy some good books on photography.
 I think books change your mindset and your vision.

-Can you tell us about the photo of the cats that won Singles Contest and how it came to be?
+Can you tell us about the photo of the cats that won the Singles contest and how it came to be?

-My friend and I went to the Jama Masjid mosque in Old Delhi and we were shooting.
+My friend and I went to the Jama Masjid mosque in Old Delhi.
 Suddenly, I saw there were some black cats there.
 For just a fraction of a second, they were close to each other so I used my camera pop-up flash in that situation to capture that moment.
-I felt like, there’s something, there’s something, there’s something, and I happen to press my shutter at the perfect moment.
+I felt like, there’s something there, and I happened to press my shutter at the perfect moment.